openvideocam/openvideocam/README.md

 ## What do I need to use OpenVideoCam?
 OpenVideoCam requires a Windows computer with a NVIDIA graphics card.
 Please note that OpenVideoCam can be used in computers without NVIDIA cards, but the time needed to process a video is much longer.

+## Do you have a MAC or Linux version of OpenVideoCam?

+OpenVideoCam is currently a Windows only application.
+Having said that, we have created and compiled a LINUX command line version of OpenVideoCam so you can technically process videos in LINUX too.
+We do not have plans to develop a UI for Linux or MacOS at this time, but as we have mentioned before, OpenVideoCam is an open source application so we will be glad to join forces with other open source developers to port the UI to Linux and MacOS :)

 ## How long does it take for OpenVideoCam to process a 1-hour game?
 It really depends on how powerful your computer and NVIDIA graphics card are, but in general it should take about 3 hours.